USA.jpg

 2. Hubert Humphrey Fellowship: A non-degree program that provides professional development opportunities for mid-career professionals.

-3. #YouAreWelcomeHere Scholarship: Encourages international students to study in the U.S., regardless of their academic discipline.
+3. Scholarship: Encourages international students to study in the U.S., regardless of their academic discipline.

 4. IEFA Scholarships: Awards for high school students demonstrating excellence in academics and extracurricular activities.